 If you want to be a successful business owner, then you need to take care of more than just your market share.
 You must have details of all the accounting transactions in your business depending on the industry you belong to, ensure you comply with statutory regulations, create budgets and make future projections, and file your financial statements on time.
-Not only will your business be profitable, but you won’t be on the wrong side of the law or be out of business!
+This is where choosing an in-house accountant vs outsourced accounting is critical to alleviating incorrect, late financial reporting.

-This can be achieved through a well-maintained set of accounting books.
+Through a well-maintained set of accounting books, you could ensure your business never lands on the wrong side of the law.
 Accounting is about accountability to all the stakeholders of the business like the government, investors, employees, and management with the information they need.
-Now you can either have your own accounts department or hire an accounting firm.
-When deciding to have in-house accountant vs outsourced accounting, you have to know the pros and cons of both.
+Now you can either have your own accounts department or hire an accounting firm depending on your business objectives.
+Before selecting any method, you have to know the pros and cons of in-house accounting vs outsourcing.

-When you outsource your accounting needs, you don’t need to spend time on training.
-The firms have experienced accountants for different accounting needs, and they can start working almost immediately.
+When you outsource your accounting needs to outsourced accounting firms, you don’t need to spend time on training.
+The firms have experienced outsourced accountants for different accounting needs, and they can start working almost immediately.
 There are both cost and time benefits to consider in the in-house accountant vs outsourced accounting decision.

 With a limited number of internal accountants controlling your finances, you are at greater risk of honest mistakes and intentional fraud.
 These accountants have complete access to your financial reporting and banking.
 When the number of people involved is more, and there are greater checks, the possibility of fraud is minimized.

-When it comes to outsourcing your accounting, the reputation of the accounting firm is at stake.
+When it comes to evaluating the pros and cons of outsourcing accounting services, the accounting firm’s reputation is at stake.
 This means higher accountability and streamlining of the process to ensure that your accounts are accurate, an important factor when considering in-house accountant vs outsourced accounting.

 One of the important functions of accounting is financial reporting.
 If your employees have other responsibilities in addition to financial reporting like clearing bills or data entry, there are high chances of errors in your financial statements.
 You might have to pay a heavy price for it.